cfengine/documentation/enterprise-cfengine-guide/settings.markdown

 ![Role Management](Settings-role.png)

-Roles are used to lmit access.
-Roles can limit access for reporting on hosts that have or do not have spcecific classes, and they can be used to limit which sketches from Design Center a user is authorized to use.
+Roles are used to limit access.
+Roles can limit access for reporting on hosts that have or do not have specific classes, and they can be used to limit which sketches from Design Center a user is authorized to use.